weflex/product-development-guide/Readme.md

 Product development is never an easy job.
 There are so many factors in the process of developing a product, so many people (or roles) got evolved in it.
-To make a efficient process, we have to always keep our goals simple and clear.
+To make an efficient process, we have to always keep our goals simple and clear.

 That's how `Kanban` and `Trello` comes in to solve the problem.
 [Kanban](https://en.wikipedia.org/wiki/Kanban_(development)) is part of agile